agimenezromero/Structured-Community-Matrix/README.md

 # Structured-Community-Matrix
-Example of the coode used to analyze the stability of ecological communities formed by stage-structured populations.
+Example of the code used to analyze the stability of ecological communities formed by stage-structured populations.